dakodonnell/astrolio/README.md

 ## 🧞 Site Commands

-Saving your portolio to PDF can be done via the site command palette, which also contains links from your JSON resume.
+You can print or save your portolio to PDF by accessing site command palette, which also contains social media and website links from your JSON resume.

 |      |       |
 |------|-------|